qrzn23/min/wip/magick/content.md

 > I am a man:
 > Do as thou wilt, as a great god can,
 > O Pan!
 Io Pan!
-> Io Pan !
-Io Pan Pan !
+> Io Pan!
+Io Pan Pan!
 I am awake
 > In the grip of the snake.
 > The eagle slashes with beak and claw;
 > The gods withdraw:
 > The great beasts come, Io Pan!
 I am borne
 > To death on the horn
 > Of the Unicorn.
-> I am Pan !
-Io Pan !
-Io Pan Pan !
-Pan !
+> I am Pan!
+Io Pan!
+Io Pan Pan!
+Pan!
 > I am thy mate, I am thy man,
 > Goat of thy flock, I am gold, I am god,
 > Flesh to thy bone, flower to thy rod.